 The terrain does become steeper and looser as you approach the western end of the canyon.
 You might be tempted to scramble up the north side of Peak 3915, which forms the south wall of the canyon.
 Don’t.
 It is beyond the typical hiker's comfort level to gain the plateau by scrambling up the north side of Peak 3915 and then continuing west by way of the summit of said peak.

-Slog up the final steep portion at the western end of the canyon and emerge onto the immense sandy plateau just south of Mt.
+Eventually, slog up the final steep portion at the western end of the canyon and emerge onto the vast sandy plateau south of Mt.
 Langley.
 Just turn right (north) and continue to your very obvious destination, now less than an hour away.